Many of the best business phone systems remain to be an

 integrate phone, fax, chat and web conferencing over SIP for a

-based app, solves and integrates communications for customer
+Switchboard, an intuitive web-based app, solves and integrates communications for customer

 service agents so they possess the efficient means to complete more